theophilee/theophilee.github.io/_posts/2023-06-28-llms-as-cultural-technologies.md

     - **Process (much) longer input context windows** to be able to ingest all this information - we should be able to take as input an entire book (100K+ words), an entire GitHub repository (1M+ tokens), all papers at a conference (40M+ tokens)
 - **Teach rather than answer** - act like a personal teacher who adapts explanations to my current level of understanding, propose exercises to better master a topic
 - **Search proactively** for relevant information - proactively recommend what papers and books to read given my interests and current projects
-- **Eliminate hallucinations** - we should be able to trust the answers we get from LLMs at least as much as we trust answers from credible sources via Google Search
+- **Eliminate hallucinations** - we should be able to trust the answers we get from LMs at least as much as we trust answers from credible sources via Google Search
     - We're pretty close for simple queries that Google Search could answer, but this will become much more challenging as we move to complex synthesis of large amounts of information

 The improvements above fall into two buckets:
 - What can likely be done with more scale and more engineering: integrate with daily tools, understand images and videos as well as text, search proactively for relevant information
 - What is likely to require new ideas: teach rather than answer, synthesize large amounts of information, eliminate hallucinations in this context

-### How can LLMs create new knowledge?
+### How can LMs create new knowledge?

 To answer this question, it's helpful to think through how humans create knowledge.